medic/rdt-capture/README.md

 ```

 ## Acknowledgement
+RDTScan is built for [Android](https://www.android.com/) devices and therefore inherently tied to the platform.
+To perform image processing on-device, RDTScan utilizes [OpenCV for Android](https://opencv.org/android/).
 This work is financial supported by the [Bill and Melinda Gates Foundation](https://www.gatesfoundation.org/).

 ## Licensing
 The software is provided under [BSD-3-Clause](LICENSE).
 Contributions to this project are accepted under the same license.